open-power/snap/README.md

 https://www.xilinx.com/products/design-tools/hardware-zone.html

-### (b) PSL (CAPI module on FPGA)
+### (b) CAPI board support and PSL
 Access to CAPI from the FPGA card requires the Power Service Layer (PSL).
-For the latest PSL checkpoint download, visit IBM Portal for OpenPOWER at
+For the latest CAPI board support and PSL download, visit IBM Portal for OpenPOWER at

 https://www.ibm.com/systems/power/openpower

+From the menu, select "CAPI"->"Coherent Accelerator Processor Interface (CAPI)" or directly click the "CAPI" icon to go to the CAPI section.
+Then download the appropriate files depending on your target system being POWER8 (CAPI 1.0) or POWER9 (CAPI 2.0).

+#### Power8
+CAPI board support and PSL are integrated in a Vivado design checkpoint.
-From the menu, select "CAPI"->"Coherent Accelerator Processor Interface (CAPI)" or directly click the "CAPI" icon to go to the CAPI section, then download the required files under "**PSL Checkpoint Files for the CAPI SNAP Design Kit**" according to the selected FPGA card.
+Please go to the OpenPOWER portal and download the required files from the OpenPOWER portal under "**PSL Checkpoint Files for the POWER8 CAPI SNAP Design Kit**" according to the selected FPGA card.

+#### Power9
+CAPI board support and PSL got separated.
+For the CAPI 2.0 board support package the open source git repository https://github.com/open-power/capi2-bsp exists which is integrated into the SNAP framework as git submodule under [hardware/capi2-bsp](https://github.com/open-power/capi2-bsp).

+The PSL gets integrated into the CAPI board support package as IP core with encrypted sources.
+Please go to the OpenPOWER portal and download the required files under "**PSL IP Source Files for POWER9 CAPI**".

 ### (c) Build process
 Building the code and running the make environment requires the usual development tools `gcc, make, sed, awk`.
 If not installed already, the installer package `build-essential` will set up the most important tools.